ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 The registration exchange MUST be protected by a secure channel.
 The choice of transport and security protocol is out of scope for this document.

+## Registration Output and SessionTemporaryKey

+A successful registration produces a PDMv2 security context containing, at minimum:
+* the identities or measurement domains to which the context applies;
+* the authorization granted to each participant;
+* the selected PDMv2 protection suite;
+* an Epoch value;
+* keying material or a directly provisioned SessionTemporaryKey;
+* the scope and lifetime of the keying material; and
+* the information required to construct nonces and associated data.

+A SessionTemporaryKey is cryptographic keying material used to protect PDMv2 metric blocks during a bounded key epoch.
+It is derived or provisioned from keying material established by the applicable registration mechanism.

+The registration mechanism or protection-suite specification MUST define:
+* how the SessionTemporaryKey is derived or provisioned;
+* the cryptographic algorithm and key length;
+* the endpoints, flows, or measurement domain to which the key applies;
+* the Epoch value associated with the key;
+* the lifetime of the key;
+* the rekey procedure;
+* how authorized measurement systems obtain the required security context; and
+* how expiration and revocation are handled.

+When a SessionTemporaryKey is derived from a master secret, the derivation MUST use a cryptographically secure key-derivation function and a PDMv2-specific purpose label.
+The derivation MUST provide cryptographic separation between PDMv2 keys and keys used by other protocols or for other purposes.

+A PDMv2 SessionTemporaryKey MUST NOT be a TLS, QUIC, IPsec, or other application or transport traffic key.

+The specific registration protocol and key-derivation function are outside the scope of this document.

 # PDMv2 Destination Options